Doctor of Philosophy in Operations Research (Ph.D.)

 - Partial Differential Equation MA534 and MA734

-- OR students may NOT use the probability option of the Mathematics Qualifying Exam as a PDQE.
+- OR students may NOT use the probability option of the Mathematics Qualifying Exam as their sequence.

-Under exceptional circumstances, a student may petition to be allowed to take a PDQE not listed above.
+The LNS and DPDS examinations are offered by the Operations Research Program, and study guides are available from the OR administrative offices.
+Students should check with the individual departments offering the other Area examinations for more information.
+Under exceptional circumstances, a student may petition to be allowed to take an exam in an area not listed above.
 Such a petition will be evaluated by the PhD qualifying examination committee to determine its appropriateness in view of the student’s background and plan of graduate research.

 Who Should Take the Exam?